alexatcomputer/blog/content/posts/2025-05-10-welcome-to-alexatcomputer/index.md

 ![screenshot of blog](screenshot.png)

 As of writing, I have not published the site but I have bought the domain [alexatcomputer.com](https://alexatcomputer.com).
-To publish the site I will be using GitHub pages and the steps to do so are in the [Zola documentation](https://www.getzola.org/documentation/deployment/github-pages/).
+This website's source is on a [GitHub repo](https://github.com/alexatcomputer/alexatcomputer.github.io) and I will use GitHub pages to host it.
 I shouldn't find any trouble setting it up but if I do I will write another blog post explaining my frustrations but hopefully that won't be the case.